-The Army is a uniformed service where discipline is judged, in part, by the manner in which a soldier wears a prescribed uniform, as well as by the individual’s personal appearance.
-Therefore, a neat and well-groomed appearance by all soldiers is fundamental to the Army and contributes to building the pride and esprit essential to an effective military force.
+The Army has a set of standards for uniform and appearance where discipline is judged.
+Therefore, a neat and well-groomed appearance by all soldiers is fundamental to the Army and contributes to an effective military force.
 A vital ingredient of the Army’s strength and military effectiveness is the pride and self-discipline that American soldiers bring to their service through a conservative military image.

 The requirement for hair grooming standards is necessary to maintain uniformity within a military population.
 Many hairstyles are acceptable, as long as they are neat and conservative.
-It is not possible to address every acceptable hairstyle, or what constitutes eccentric or conservative grooming.
-Therefore, it is the responsibility of leaders at all levels to exercise good judgment in the enforcement of Army policy.
-All soldiers will comply with the hair, fingernail, and grooming policies while in any military uniform or while in civilian clothes on duty.
+It is the responsibility of leaders at all levels to exercise good judgment in the enforcement of Army policy.
+All soldiers will comply with the hair, fingernail, and grooming policies while in any military uniform or while in civilian clothes on duty as well.

 Soldiers who have a texture of hair that does not part naturally may cut a part into the hair.
 The part will be one straight line, not slanted or curved, and will fall in the area where the soldier would normally part the hair.
 Soldiers will not cut designs into their hair or scalp.

 If soldiers use dyes, tints, or bleaches, they must choose those that result in natural hair colors.
 It is the responsibility of leaders to use good judgment in determining if applied colors are acceptable, based upon the overall effect on soldiers’ appearance.